MoserMichael/jscriptparse/PYXTUT.md

 ### <a id='s-1-1-1' />Installation

-First we need the to install node.js - you can download an installer [here](https://nodejs.org/en/download/)
+First we need the to install node.js - you can download an installer [here](https://nodejs.org/en/download/) (also see Instruction for installing [node.js on Linux](https://nodejs.org/en/download/package-manager/#centos-fedora-and-red-hat-enterprise-linux) )

 Now, from the command line: Install the pyx shell with the following command